MarnixE/DANet/index.md

 <!-- <p align="center">
 <img src= cv-architecture.png/ width=70% height=70%>
 </p> -->
-Dual Attention Network has two types of attention modules to adaptively aggregate long range contextual information to improve feature representation for pixel-level prediction in scene segmentation.
-Initially it employs a pretrained residual network with the dilated as the backbone.
-Then the features from the dilated residual network would be fed into two parallel attention modules named position attention module and channel attention module.
-The position attention module selectively aggregates the feature at each position by a weighted sum of the features at all positions.
-So that, similar features would be related to each other regardless of their distances.
-On the other hand, the channel attention module selectively emphasizes interdependent channel maps by integrating associated features among all channel maps.

 ## Architecture addition
 To increase the performance of the architecture we wanted to add clustering layers before the